scalacenter/scalafix/website/src/main/tut/docs/rules/Disable.md

 In this mode rule bans usages of "disallowed" symbols unless they appear in a "safe" block.
 Any inner blocks (e.g. anonymous functions or classes) within the given "safe" blocks are banned again, to avoid leakage.
-- `unlessSynthetic` This mode allows to block symbols in the generated code, for example expanded macros.
+- `ifSynthetic` This mode allows to block symbols in the generated code, for example expanded macros.

 Example: